Skip to Main Content

 1. How many judges are there?

-2. How does a person become a judge?
+2. How does someone become a judge?

 If the legislature is not in session when the governor nominates prospective judges, interim appointments may occur.
 The prospective judge or judges appear before the Legislature’s Judiciary Committee at a public hearing and may be approved by the committee as an interim appointment.
 During the next regular session of the General Assembly, the judge must again appear before the Judiciary Committee at a public hearing and then be approved by members of the Judiciary Committee, the House of Representatives and the Senate.

 Judges serve eight-year terms; upon expiration of their term, they may be reappointed.
-The Judicial Selection Commission, the governor, the Judiciary Committee and both chambers of the General Assembly, must again approve judges who are up for reappointment.
+The Judicial Selection Commission, the governor, the Judiciary Committee and both chambers of the General Assembly must again approve judges who are up for reappointment.

 3. Does the Judicial Branch oversee the Judicial Selection Commission?